Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 1: Understanding Prompt Engineering

-We discussed the ratings and selected images for further study.
-From the set of images with perfect agreement among raters, we selected ten high- and ten low-quality images.
-The final set contains 20 images and respective prompts of varying quality (see \autoref{fig:images} and \autoref{appendix:images}).
+The final set contains 20~images and respective prompts of varying quality (see Figure~\ref{fig:images} and Appendix~\ref{appendix:images}).

-\subsubsection{Study Design}
+\subsubsection{Study design}

-We conducted a within-subject experiment with two conditions.
-In the first condition, participants rated 20 AI-generated images (see \autoref{fig:promptrating}a) on a 5-point Absolute Category Rating (ACR) scale \cite{06982326.pdf,06286980.pdf}.
-The ACR is known to produce reliable judgments \cite{06982326.pdf} that are relatively insensitive to environmental factors, such as lighting, monitor calibration, language, and country \cite{06286980.pdf}.
-In the second condition, participants were asked to imagine the images that would result from 20 textual prompts used to generate the images in the previous condition, and rate them using the same scale.
-In this condition, participants were only shown the prompts, not the images.
-This part of the study was designed to make participants focus on the resulting images, rather than the prompts themselves.
-To help with this, each prompt was prefaced with ``Imagine the image generated from the prompt: \ldots'' and a descriptive line was added as a reminder of the task (see \autoref{fig:promptrating}b).
+We conducted a within-subject experiment with two distinct conditions.
+The first condition required participants to rate 20~AI-generated images on a 5-point Absolute Category Rating (ACR) scale \citep{06982326.pdf,06286980.pdf} (refer to Figure~\ref{fig:promptrating}a).
+The ACR is an established scale for producing reliable judgments \citep{06982326.pdf}, noted for its insensitivity to variables such as lighting, monitor calibration, language, and country \citep{06286980.pdf}.
+In the second condition, participants were presented with 20~textual prompts and asked to imagine and rate the images they believed these prompts would generate, using the same ACR scale.
+Here, participants were shown only the prompts, not the actual images.
+Each prompt was introduced with ``Imagine the image generated from the prompt: \ldots'' accompanied by a descriptive task reminder (see Figure~\ref{fig:promptrating}b).

 The instructions were carefully designed to avoid confounding factors.
-For instance, we used neutral wording and avoided referring to the images as artworks to prevent higher positive aesthetic ratings~\cite{10.1163@22134913-00002052.pdf,auteursversie_art_photo_final.pdf,gerger2014.pdf,fpsyg-08-01729.pdf}.
-Our aim was not to measure exact ground-truth ratings for aesthetic appeal, but to study differences in ratings within participants.
+For instance, we used neutral wording and avoided referring to the images as artworks to prevent higher positive aesthetic ratings~\citep{10.1163@22134913-00002052.pdf,auteursversie_art_photo_final.pdf,gerger2014.pdf,fpsyg-08-01729.pdf}.
+Note that our aim was not to measure exact ground-truth ratings for aesthetic appeal, but to study differences in ratings within participants in a within-subject design.

-After the two conditions, we collected basic demographics including participants' experience with art, art practice, and text-based image generation.
+After the two conditions, we collected basic demographics including participants' self-rated interest in art and experience with practicing art.
 We also included an optional open-ended item for participants to elaborate on their experience with text-to-image generation.
-Experience with art and text-based image generation were measured on 5-point Likert scales, and experience with art was measured as a binary variable.
+Experience with art and text-to-image generation were measured on 5-point Likert scales, and self-rated experience with art was measured as a binary variable.

-\subsubsection{Participant Recruitment and Procedure}
+\subsubsection{Participant recruitment and procedure}